joshrosso/dotcom/content/c/navigating-oci.md

 ```

 In the above manifest list, we can see this image supports multiple
 architectures!
-So we'll know that if a container runtime pulls down this tag,
+We now know if a container runtime pulls down this tag, it'll use
-it'll pull down one of the manifests in the list based on its architecture.
-For
+the manifest in the list related to its architecture.
+For example, we'd expect
-example, we'd expect `containerd` running on an ARM Linux host to pull down
+`containerd` running on an ARM Linux host to pull down
 `index.docker.io/nginx@sha256:3100debc8e667aba0a8284f8cff4b209c941a061f2fb07ea8ab97a96c6caec17`.

 Now it is time to pull down an actual image.
 Container images are essentially